grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 [^deepwork]: [Deep Work: Rules for Success in a Distracted World](https://calnewport.com/deep-work-rules-for-focused-success-in-a-distracted-world/).
 [^gnawing]: Wrote about this gnawing pain in my earlier blog post, ["Why I Write"]({{ 'writing' | relative_url }}).
 [^doomscroll]: Doomscroll: To spend excessive time online scrolling through news or other content that makes one feel sad, anxious, angry, etc.
 [^attncurrency]: I like this characterization of attention - you can boil it down to money concepts.
-Attention rich and poor - one with lots of attention reserves and one with less.
-Improving your attention could be thought of as increasing your earning potential.
-Much like money, you need to pay attention to the top priority in your life.
-This leaves some leeway for spending your attention intentionally on recreation.
-Going broke would be similar to letting your attention be expended without thought 24x7.
+Attention rich and poor, both exist.
+Improving your attention is akin to increasing your $$/hr.
+You need to pay attention to the top priority in your life.
+Have some leeway to spend it on recreation.
 [^writing]: Again a callback to ["Why I Write"]({{ 'writing' | relative_url }}).
 [^huberman]: Not able to pin down the exact podcast, but a related one here: [Huberman Lab: Understand & Improve Memory Using Science-Based Tools](https://www.youtube.com/watch?v=szqPAPKE5tQ).
 [^momtest]: [The Mom Test: How to talk to customers, Rob Fitzpatrick](https://www.momtestbook.com/).